da230896/TeamAvengersKatas/2.ADRs/Event-driven architeture while creating and assigning tickets.md

 Existing Sysops squad monolithic applictaion is having problems related to ,

-    * Elasticity : due to burst of sustomer ticket requests
+- Elasticity : due to burst of  ticket requests from multiple customer
-    * Reliability :  wrong ticket consultant assignment issue
+- Reliability :  wrong ticket consultant assignment issue
-    * Availability : system is not available for web-based / call center for ticket entry
+- Availability : system is not available for web-based / call center ticket entry

-We want to rearchitect the Sysops squad to handle the elasticity and reliability.
+We plan to address the above problems by leveraging event driven architecture while creating tickets.

 ## Considered options

-    Rewrite the sysops squad as greenfield applictaion.
-    Migrate the monolithic using strangler pattern (https://martinfowler.com/bliki/StranglerFigApplication.html) towards microservices incrementally.
+- Leverage message bus such as Apache Kafka to decouple ticket creation service and ticket workflow (assignment) service.
+Also handle the burst ticket creation scenario.

 ## Decision

-We want to break the Monlithic Sysops squad application to microservices based architecture.
-This way we can independently scale and deploy the microservices to handle the appropriate load.
-Strangler Pattern will us used to move towards microservices incrementally.
+We seperated two main components ticket creation service and ticket workflow (assignment) service.
+We introduced the message bus (Apache kafka) to handle the elasticity (burst of tickets create request).
+We can scale  ticket creation service independently of ticket assignment service to handle the load of customer ticket request .
+We can aknowledge the reciept of ticket creating request immediately to customer by storing that in database and publishing the message to the queue.
+The ticket assignment service will consume the message and hold on the distributed lock on the expert until the ticket assignment , persistance and ticket notification complete.

 ## Consequences

-This allow us to replace functionality over time without requiring a big bang rewrite.
-The plan is to get most benefit by identifying the bounded context which is having lot of problem and move it to seperate microservice.
-In Sysops squad we are planning to move out ticketing service and assignment workflow service outside of the monolithic.
-We are also planning to split the monolithic database schema out to respective microservice per database.
-Extracting Ticketing service from the monolithic can be done in following steps,

-    Split the code and convert ticketing service into a separate, loosely coupled module within the monolith Split the database and define a separate schema for ticketing service management.
-    Define a standalone Ticketing Service
-    Use the standalone Ticketing Service
-    Remove the old and now unused Ticketing management functionality from the Sysops monolith
+Having loadbalancer infront of ticket creation service will able to auto-scale when the burst of ticket request happens.
+The ticket creation service elasticity problem is solved.
+By publishing the 'ticket_creation' event over message bus it decouples both creation and assignment service and can independently worked.

+Ticket assignment reliability is more critical and it is solved be using distributed lock on expert.
+When two or more instances of ticket workflow service are running and planning to execute assignment algorithm , only one instance will hold distributed lock on the matched expert and release when the assignment , notification is complete.
+This will definately solve wrong expert assignment sysops squad issue.

 **Positive:**

-We plan to decompose our system by finding microservice/seam along which service boundaries can emerge and this has to be an incremental approach.
-By doing this we reduced the overall cost of splitting our services , learn from mistakes quickly , identify the right bounded context , test is throughly , incrementely deploy new services.
+ - Ticket creation service can be independently scale and handle the elasticity and scalability issue.
+ - By leveraging distributed lock , we ensure only one expert is in action during ticket assignment.
+Data reliability of ticket assignment shall be solved.

 **Risks:**

-Carefully need to manage redundant or overlapping functionality in two different solutions.
-Migration of existing database schema and data will be challenging if not planned better.
+ - Adding one more component (message bus) will introduce failure point and it needs to ensure availabiilty of the same.
+ - Message duplication , message lost scenarios needs to be considered and implemented.